FiligranHQ/xtm-browser-extension/docs/features.md

 - First Seen/Last Seen (for applicable entities)

 ### Related Containers
-A list of the most recent containers (Reports, Cases, Groupings) that include this entity:
+A list of the 5 most recent containers (Reports, Cases, Groupings) that include this entity:
 - Container type with icon
 - Container name
 - Last modified date
 - Click to open in OpenCTI
+- Shows count indicator (e.g., "5 of 12") if more containers exist

 ### Actions
 - **Open in OpenCTI**: Direct link to the entity in your platform